 You will have to pay ‘overseas’ fees to enrol with us with a Tier 2 or Tier 5 visa.
-Unfortunately, you will not be eligible for any fee remissions.
+Unfortunately, you will not be eligible for any fee remission.

 If you are aged 16-18 and are the Child of a Diplomat, we will need to see your visa and your parent’s visa and proof of employment as a Diplomat.
 Your visa must cover you for the duration of the course.
 Once this is established, you may be able to study for free on a Further Education course.

-If you are aged 19+ and the child of a Diplomat, please contact our international team to discuss enrolling with us.
+If you are aged 19+ and the child of a Diplomat, please contact us to discuss enrolling with us.

-If you are aged 19 or older, and have lived in the UK/EU/EEA for 3 years or longer prior to the start date of your course, you can study an Entry Level, Level 1 or Level 2 course with us for free.
+If you are aged 19 or older, and meet the residency requirements, you can study an Entry Level, Level 1 or Level 2 course with us for free.